Euro nears two-year high as ECB flags autumn tightening talk

 Though Draghi set no date for changes to the scheme and said rate-setters had been unanimous in their decision not to change their guidance on monetary policy, investors reckoned the discussions would lead to monetary tightening next year.

-That drove an initial rise for the euro to around $1.1570 EUR=, a move analysts said was fuelled by the fact that Draghi did not dwell on the currency's strength.
+That drove an initial rise for the euro to around $1.1570 EUR=, a move analysts said was fueled by the fact that Draghi did not dwell on the currency's strength.

 "In all probability tapering will occur as we head into 2018 and we have seen no substantive challenge to that expectation in today's meeting.
 Hence the currency has received some support," Richard McGuire, a senior strategist at Rabobank, said.